ADream-ki/paddle_sparse/README.md

 ## **Support Matrix**

-**NOTE:  Paddle-sparse support 104/119 APIs in pytorch-sparse currently.
-The following table list the APIs not be supported by paddle-sparse now.**
+**NOTE:  Paddle-sparse support 112/119 APIs in pytorch-sparse currently.
+The following table list the APIs with limitations or not supported by paddle-sparse now.**

 | method                                  | Comment                                                  |
 | --------------------------------------- | -------------------------------------------------------- |